ICC Test rankings: New Zealand become world No 1 for first time after 2-0 win over Pakistan

 On Wednesday, they beat Pakistan in the second Test by an innings and 176 runs, riding on a double century by captain Kane Williamson and a 11-wicket match haul by young all-rounder Kyle Jamieson.

 Australia and India are both in with a chance to go top based on their result in the Border-Gavaskar Trophy.
 A 2-1 or 3-1 series win for Australia in will take them back to No 1.
 A drawn series will keep New Zealand at No 1.
-Meanwhile, a 3-1 series win for India will take them to the top of the rankings.
+Meanwhile, a 3-1 series win in Australia will take India to the top of the rankings.